 Allocates Resources to High-Impact Areas

-Visualizing how your resources are spent will help ensure that they are invested into channels that have the most impact.
-While creating your budget, you’ll be able to see the different areas where your money is being spent, so you can prioritize actions that are more likely to yield the best results.
+Visualizing how your resources are spent will help ensure that they are invested in marketing channels that have the most impact.

-Instead of tracking your finances and looking at marketing as an expendable practice, include it into your core operating costs and watch it lift the rest of your company.
+Instead of tracking your finances and looking at marketing as an expendable practice, include it in your core operating costs and watch it lift the rest of your company.

 Promotes the Development of Structured Departments